aerickt/lapwing-for-beginners/src/Chapter-24.md

 ### E-folding

-By inserting the `E` key into a vowel chord (called "folding"), you can add a "long e" /i/ vowel to the end of the stroke.
+By inserting the `E` key into a vowel chord (called "folding"), you can add a *long e* /i/ vowel to the end of the stroke.
 This is typically only used for short vowel (`A`, `O`, and `U`) and is only valid if the resulting outline isn't already defined as a separate translation.

 ### `AE`